bumsu-kim/CARS_Refactored/README.md

 When setting up your optimizer with `setup_default_optimizer`, the [default configuration](cars/configs/default.json) is used.
 If a finer tuning of your optimizer is required (e.g., sampling radius, (relative) smoothness parameter, etc.), see the next section.

+Another minimal example can be found in this [notebook](cars/executables/minimal_ex2.ipynb) as well.

 ## Fine-tuing Optimizers using `config.json`
 1. Define the problem to solve (_i.e._ your function to minimize) in `cars/code/problems/`.
    _e.g._ in `cars/code/problems/my_functions.py`,